HOW DIGESTION WORKS

-by Lawrence Wilson, MD
+by Dr. Lawrence Wilson

+STEP 1.
 DIGESTION BEGINS IN THE MOUTH

 This is why bolting your food, or not chewing thoroughly, is a very bad habit and always leads to malnutrition.
 Only the mouth has teeth to mechanically tear apart the food.

 Many people do not realize that some food components including some vitamins and minerals, sugars and others, can be absorbed directly from the mouth into the body.

-Chewing each bite at least two dozen times or so is most helpful for good health.
-It may feel odd at first, but it quickly becomes a healthful habit.
+An excellent weight loss method.
 Chewing your food at least two dozen times each bite is also a simple and very healthful way to eat less and lose weight.
 Everyone else will be on their second or third portion and you will still be on your first portion.
 If you chew your food two dozen times, you will also feel full a lot faster.

+STEP #2.
 DIGESTION IN THE STOMACH

 The stomach is designed to handle these powerful chemicals, which further digest your food.
-At this stage, digestion should have begun in the mouth, and it continues here.
-The stomach is very important for the breakdown of proteins.
+Digestion should have begun in the mouth, and it continues here.
+While the mouth is helpful to break down starches, the stomach is very important to digest proteins.
 They are torn apart chemically, breaking them down into polypeptides and some isolated amino acids.
 Starch digestion from the mouth also continues in the stomach, but less intensely.

 The stomach also mechanically churns the food and thoroughly mixes it with the acid and the enzymes, just like in a chemical factory.
 The stomach also stores the food so that it enters the small intestines slowly and surely, and only when it is digested enough.